aelse/MrHappy/README.md

     (MrHappy) You told me to say: hello

 The command plugin should implement a method named command_<cmd> where cmd is the in-chat text that should invoke the command.
+The command, arguments and name of the requestor are passed.

 An implementation of the exchange above might look like: